Ka945 is a New Zealand built steam locomotive, used in the North Island by New Zealand Railways for both express passenger and heavy freight service.

 After 10 years of running, in 1995 the locomotive was taken out of service for a mandatory boiler inspection and overhaul.
 It was intended at the time that the locomotive should only be out of service for a few years,

 however the list of things that needed attention kept growing, combined with a difficult financial period for the society due to it being almost impossible to run excursions on the main line saw the restoration stall.
-When finances improved, it was decided to concentrate resources on AB 608 which also was under restoration and Ka945 has sat waiting for its turn for restoration.
+When finances improved, it was decided to concentrate resources on steam loco AB 608 which also was under restoration and Ka945 has sat waiting for its turn for restoration.

 firebox-repair